aims-umich/microdrum-marl/README.md

 - main.py: Reproduces the results from the paper

 To save training time, pretrained models and training outputs are included in the *runs* folder.
 To train these on your own, simply delete the folder you would like to retrain.
-- single-rl: a single action agent trained for 2 million timesteps
+- single-rl: a single action agent trained for 2 million timesteps (estimated 1 hour)
-- multi-rl: a multi action agent trained for 5 million timesteps
+- multi-rl: a multi action agent trained for 5 million timesteps (estimated 3 hours)
-- symmetric-rl: a multi action agent trained for 5 million timesteps
+- symmetric-rl: a multi action agent trained for 5 million timesteps (estimated 3 hours)
-- marl: a MARL agent trained for 40 million timesteps (5 million simulation timesteps)
+- marl: a MARL agent trained for 40 million timesteps (5 million simulation timesteps, estimated 5 hours)

 To retrain a given model, delete the *models* folder within the corresponding named directory in the *runs* folder.
 By default, this will be trained for 2 million simulation timesteps (which corresponds to 16 million timesteps in the marl case, since there are eight separate agent actions per simulation timestep).
 To change this, add the '-t' flag followed by the number of timesteps you would like to train for.
 For example, to train for 5 million timesteps, use: